 College is closer than you think!
 It’s time to start exploring the possibilities.
 We hope you’ll bring your great mind to the University of Mary Washington.
-More than that, though, we want you to find the school that’s the best fit for you.
+More than that, though, our advice for high school juniors is to find the school that’s the best fit for you.

 Consider these tips to help keep you on track.

 Look for college fairs and representatives coming to your school or area, and get out there!
-Introduce yourself to representatives and ask them the questions you really want answered.
+Please introduce yourself to representatives and ask them the questions you really want to be answered.
 What’s the best thing about their school?
 What majors do they offer?
 What’s the campus like?

 Set aside some free time during winter break to talk with different groups of people about college.
 Ask relatives which schools they’d recommend.
 Talk to friends who’ve come home from college to see if their schools are meeting their expectations.

 Plan to take the SAT I, SAT II, and/or ACT.
 Find out when and where the exams will be offered, and ask your guidance counselor for tips on how best to prepare.
 Taking the tests now gives you time to retake them next year if you’re unhappy with your results.

 Select senior-year courses wisely, with the college acceptance process in mind.
 Ask your guidance counselor for help signing up for classes that could put you on a career path, meet college requirements, or set you ahead of the pack, such as honors or advanced placement courses.

 It isn’t too early to visit some of the colleges you’re considering.
 Look for scheduled open houses, tours, and information sessions, or call in advance to make your own arrangements.
 Be sure to check out Mary Washington’s bustling and beautiful campus in historic Fredericksburg, Virginia, less than an hour from Washington, D.C.